Heime: Origins

-Adventures
+In Middle High German legend

+In the Middle High German Dietrich cycle, he is the son of a Madelger or Adelger of Lamparten.

+In the German poems, Heime is bought over by Ermanaric and so abandons Theodoric.
+This is not mentioned in Þiðrekssaga, but on the other hand it relates that Heime and his comrade Widga (Wudga) fight for Ermanaric.
+This pairing of Widga and Heime is also mentioned in Widsith.
+In Alpharts Tod, Witege (Wudga) is rescued from Alphart (Hildebrand's kinsman) by Heime.
+By dishonourably fighting two against one, Heime and Wudga kill Alphart.

+According to a some German sources, Heime is buried near Innsbruck at a monastery called Wilten.

+In Þiðrekssaga

 According to the Þiðrekssaga, Heime was originally named Studas and named so after his father.
 However, he was renamed Heime after the fierce dragon he defeated in the forest.
-In the Middle High German Dietrich cycle, he is the son of a Madelger or Adelger of Lamparten, and he appears either as a duke or as a giant with several hands or elbows, a trait which also appears in the Swedish version of the Þiðrekssaga.
 Heime has an excellent weapon named Blutgang and a famous horse called Rispa.
 When Theodoric is only 12 years old and Heime is 17, Heime leaves his home to challenge Theodoric in a duel.
 In the fight, Heime's sword, Blutgang, is destroyed and Theodoric's helmet shattered.
 Heime loses the duel, and swears allegiance to Theodoric.
 Later, when Theodoric wins the sword Eckesachs, he gives his old sword Nagelring to Heime.
 Heime is among Theodoric's twelve men who help him fight against Isung.

-In the German poems, Heime is bought over by Ermanaric and so abandons Theodoric.
-This is not mentioned in Þiðrekssaga, but on the other hand it relates that Heime and his comrade Widga (Wudga) fight for Ermanaric.
-This pairing of Widga and Heime is also mentioned in Widsith.
-In Alpharts Tod, Witege (Wudga) is rescued from Alphart (Hildebrand's kinsman) by Heime.
-By dishonourably fighting two against one, Heime and Wudga kill Alphart.

 The Þiðrekssaga has Heime spend his last years in a monastery where he calls himself Ludwig.
 When a giant named Aspilian threatens the monastery, Heime dons his armour again and kills the giant.
 He fails to return to his life as a monk because Theodoric calls him back and wants his services again.
 Heime then returns to the monastery in order to demand taxes from the monks, but when he does not receive anything, he kills every monk inside it and burns it down.
 Heime then has to fight a second giant, but loses and is killed.
 He is avenged by Theodoric.
-According to German sources, Heime is buried near Innsbruck at a monastery called Wilten.

-King Heimir

-In Grípisspá, Helreið Brynhildar and the Völsunga saga there is a Heimir, and although the accounts of this Heimir have nothing in common with the traditions mentioned above, they have been presented as the same character.
-This Heimir is the king of Hlymdalir, the maternal uncle of Brynhildr and foster-father, or spouse, of Brynhildr's sister Bekkhildr.
-He is also the foster-father of Aslaug, Brynhildr's daughter with Sigurd (Sigfried).
-As the Burgundians wanted to kill the little child, he kept her hidden in a harp and wandered as a minstrel until he arrived in Spangereid in Norway, where he was murdered in his sleep by Áki and Grima, who believed that Heimir kept valuables in the harp.